noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 - Endpoints are created in API Gateway as resources, whose backend targets are various AWS lambda fns

+### Api gateway + cloudfront

+- front your api gateway cloudfront, then add an API gateway cache behind that for frequently accessed content

 #### use case

 #### anti pattern